Should I contact the Charity office if I want to fundraise?

 - Public lotteries – A raffle that is open to the public or that takes place over a period of time must be licensed.
 Please contact the charity if you want to hold such a lottery.

-Please note: raffles should NOT be held on wards with tickets sold for draws being completed at a later date.
+Please note: raffles should NOT be held on wards and sold with cloakroom tickets if the draw is completed at a later date.
+The charity team can provide official raffle tickets when requested.
 Please contact us to discuss any raffles you wish to hold.

 Obtaining raffle prizes